- Before you apply for a job

 What does it involve?

 This is perhaps the best known and yet the least understood of all the sectors which commonly employ graduates.
-Part of the reason for this is the vast breadth of roles encompassed within this sector – from highly technical or analytical positions to client focussed roles which are all about relationships.
+Part of the reason for this is the vast breadth of roles encompassed within this sector – from highly technical or analytical positions to client focused roles which are all about relationships.

 Fundamentally though, finance is about the movement of money; from investors to companies, from companies to investors, from individuals to banks and banks to families (mortgages and loans), from banks to companies (loans) and companies to banks (deposits).